jeremytammik/the_building_coder_blog/a/2061_unittest_viewports.md

   return;
 }</code></pre>

-####<a name="6.4"></a> Update Viewport Types
+####<a name="6.4"></a> 2.
+Update Viewport Types

-Once you've identified the desired viewport type, you can update specific viewports programmatically using the Viewport.ChangeTypeId() method:
+Once you've identified the desired viewport type, you can update specific viewports programmatically using the `Viewport.ChangeTypeId` method:

 <pre><code class="language-cs">FilteredElementCollector viewportCollector = new FilteredElementCollector(doc)
   .OfClass(typeof(Viewport));